andrewscoolblogs/andrewscoolblogs.github.io/blogs/understanding-and-reducing-anxiety.md

 Depending on what has happened in your past, there may be previous memories that you have that make you feel uneasy.
 With memory rescripting, you simply just pretend that something different happened in the past when you try to visualize it.
 In other words, you use image substitution on the past instead of the future.
 Maybe a previous flight of yours had turbulence, which made you uneasy.
 Try to recall that flight but visualize it without having turbulence instead.

 #### Diaphragmatic breathing
-Inhale for 4 seconds, hold your breath for 2 seconds, and exhale for 6 seconds.
+Inhale for four seconds, hold your breath for two seconds, and exhale for six seconds.
 Breathe in through your nose and out through your mouth.
 Also make sure you are breathing through your belly instead of your chest.

 #### Acceptance
 Sometimes you end up with a health issue later in life that is terminal.
 All you can do is just accept the situation and say, "whatever happens, it's okay."